 In addition to the policy that NO late homework or quizzes will be accepted (see Homework and Quizzes), there are no make-up exams.
-If you know ahead of time that you are going to miss class for a legitimate reason, it is your responsibility to inform me and make the necessary arrangements.
+If you know ahead of time that you are going to be out for a legitimate reason, it is your responsibility to inform your instructor and make the necessary arrangements.
 If you have a conflict with a scheduled exam due to a school sponsored or excused event, you MUST have documentation and you MUST arrange to take the test BEFORE you leave.
-To request an alternate test date because of an approved conflict, please fill out the Alternate Test Date Request Form which can be found in Blackboard.
-You must either submit the forms directly to me during class or office hours or email the form along with the necessary documentation at least two weeks prior to the first exam.
+To request an alternate test date because of an approved conflict, please fill out the Alternate Test Date Request Form which can be found in Blackboard and email the form along with the necessary documentation at least two weeks prior to the first exam.
 A request for a rescheduled exam will only be considered in rare, documentable, and verifiable instances.
 The decision to grant an alternate test date will be at the sole discretion of the instructor and/or course coordinator.